2020 United States House of Representatives elections in California: District 49

 The 49th district encompasses the northern coastal areas of San Diego County, including the cities of Oceanside, Vista, Carlsbad, and Encinitas, as well as a small part of southern Orange County, taking in Dana Point, Ladera Ranch, San Clemente, and San Juan Capistrano.
-The incumbent is Democrat Mike Levin, who flipped the district and was elected with 56.4% of the vote in 2018.
+The incumbent was Democrat Mike Levin, who flipped the district and was elected with 56.4% of the vote in 2018.